Guyanese passport: Period of Validity

 The previous non-Machine-readable passport (MRP) was valid for 5 years, and could be renewed for 5 years after the first expiry date, and another 5 years after the expiry of the renewal (for a total of 15 years total usage).
 In all cases of renewal, a recent photograph of the bearer is affixed to the passport.

-The current Guyana CARICOM Passport is valid for 5 years and may not be renewed.
+The machine readable Guyana Passport is valid for 5 years and may not be renewed.
 Instead a new passport must be obtained at the end of that 5-year period, or if there is no more space for visas, or travel.

+The Guyana e-passports issued from 2025 have two validity periods: 5 or 10 years, which the applicant may choose and pay for at the time of their application.

 Passport Message

-The note contained in both the pre-Guyana CARICOM Passport, and the Guyana CARICOM Passport reads:
+The note contained in both the Guyanese pre-CARICOM Passport, and the Guyana CARICOM Passport reads:

 "These are to request and require in the name of the President of the Republic of Guyana all those whom it may concern to allow the bearer to pass freely without let or hindrance, and to afford the bearer such assistance and protection as may be necessary."